Nicerova7/Emacslisp-the-little-schemer/README.md

 ## Reviews

 "I learned more about LISP from this book than I have from any of the other LISP books I've read over the years...
-While other books will tell you the mechanis of LISP, they can leave you largely ninformed on the style of problem-solving for which LISP is optimized"
+While other books will tell you the mechanis of LISP, they can leave you largely uninformed on the style of problem-solving for which LISP is optimized"
    	   	      --**Gregg Williams _, byte_**.